vaadin/vaadin-item/README.md

 # &lt;vaadin-item&gt;

+> ⚠️ Starting from Vaadin 20, the source code and issues for this component are migrated to the [`vaadin/web-components`](https://github.com/vaadin/web-components/tree/master/packages/vaadin-item) monorepository.
+> This repository contains the source code and releases of `<vaadin-item>` for the Vaadin versions 10 to 19.

+[&lt;vaadin-item&gt;](https://vaadin.com/components/vaadin-item) is a Web Component providing a container for item elements, part of the [Vaadin components](https://vaadin.com/components).

 [Live Demo ↗](https://vaadin.com/components/vaadin-item/html-examples)
 |
 [API documentation ↗](https://vaadin.com/components/vaadin-item/html-api)

-[&lt;vaadin-item&gt;](https://vaadin.com/components/vaadin-item) is a Web Component providing a container for item elements, part of the [Vaadin components](https://vaadin.com/components).

 <!--
 ```